markjprice/cs13net9/docs/errata/improvements.md

 | No exception handling or additional logic | ❌ No |

 In general, **only use `await` if necessary** to avoid unnecessary overhead from the async state machine.
 Otherwise, return the `Task` directly.

+# Page 770 - Configuring HTTP clients

+> Thanks to **Mike_H**/`mike_h_16837` for raising this issue on March 28, 2025 in the Discord channel for this book.

+In Step 5, we are working on the newly-created `Northwind.WebApi.WasmClient` project.

+In Step 6, we switch to work on the `Northwind.WebApi` project, but it is easy for the reader not to notice that.

+In the next edition, I will add a new section between steps 5 and 6.
+It will have a brief explanation that we now need to modify the Web API service project and configure CORS.

 # Appendix - Exercise 3.1 – Test your knowledge